duomark/erlangsp/README.md

 Related Work
 ============

-Apparently the approach I have been designing is a reinvention of Algorithmic Skeletons (http://www.macs.hw.ac.uk/~pm175/F21DP2/l08_handout.pdf) or Skeletal Parallel Programming (http://homepages.inf.ed.ac.uk/mic/Pubs/manifesto.pdf).
+As of April 12, 2012, I discovered the approach I have been designing is a reinvention of Algorithmic Skeletons (http://www.macs.hw.ac.uk/~pm175/F21DP2/l08_handout.pdf) or Skeletal Parallel Programming (http://homepages.inf.ed.ac.uk/mic/Pubs/manifesto.pdf).
 I only discovered these references after implementing the first proof-of-concept.

 Travis CI
 =========